“The only way a relationship will last is if you see it as a place that you go to give, and not a place that you go to take.” ~Tony Robbins

 Avoid the use of these relationship killers.

-Understand that your partner isn’t capable from one day to the next to be on their A-game.
-Neither are you.
+Understand that your partner isn’t always capable to be on their A-game.
+And neither are you.

 Avoid them and build healthy relationship dynamics and you’ll enjoy a happy life together.